PhD Studentship in Designing AI for Home Wellbeing through Participatory Design

 Open to any UK or international candidates.
 Up to 30% of our UKRI funded studentships can be awarded to candidates paying international rate fees.
 Find out more about eligibility.

-Besides meeting the entry criteria for our PhD programme, this project requires strong conceptual thinking and design thinking ability, excellent knowledge of different artificial intelligence applications and willingness to undertake additional training in this area.
-Candidates should also have a background in either a design (i.e. service design, product design) or related technology (i.e. human computer interaction, people-centred AI) field with a strong interest or engagement in user experience and/or wellbeing.
+Besides meeting the entry criteria for our PhD programme, this project requires strong conceptual thinking and design thinking ability, some knowledge of different artificial intelligence applications and willingness to undertake additional training in this area.
+Candidates should also have a background in either a design (i.e. service design, product design) or related design for technology (i.e. human computer interaction) field with a strong interest or engagement in user experience and/or wellbeing.
 We are also looking for highly driven and independent candidates with advanced writing and communication skills who will exercise tenacity in advancing the designing AI for home wellbeing field.

 How to apply

 Applications should be submitted via the Vision, Speech and Signal Processing PhD programme page.
-In place of a research proposal you should upload a document stating the title of the project that you wish to apply for and the name of the relevant supervisor.
+In place of a research proposal, you should upload a document stating the title of the project that you wish to apply for and the name of the relevant supervisor.
+In this document, you should clearly state how you intend to tackle this project.
+You must also upload a motivation letter, as well as your full CV and any transcripts of previous academic qualifications.

 Studentship FAQs